neutrinojs/neutrino/docs/cli/README.md

 ❯ neutrino start --use neutrino-preset-react neutrino-preset-karma
 ```

-The Neutrino CLI will still attempt to load any presets and middleware defined in the project's package.json located at
+The Neutrino CLI will still attempt to load any presets and middleware defined in the project's `.neutrinorc.js` file.
-`config.use`.
-Middleware passed via the CLI `--use` will take precedence over middleware defined in
+Middleware passed via the CLI `--use` will take precedence over middleware defined in `.neutrinorc.js`, meaning that
-`config.use`, meaning that options set by package.json middleware can have their values overridden by
+options set by `.neutrinorc.js` middleware can have their values overridden by `--use` middleware.
-`--use` middleware.

 ## `--inspect`